 Twelve to 17 hours is considered a normal class load.
 Students who enroll for 12 or more hours are considered full-time students.
-Students who wish to take more than 17 hours and who have demonstrated exceptional academic achievement may apply to the vice president for academic affairs for approval for an overload.
+Students who wish to take more than 17 hours and who have demonstrated exceptional academic achievement may apply to the Vice President for Academic and Student Affairs for approval for an overload.
 This approval must be granted prior to the completion of the registration process.